 - There was a clear vision and set of values.
 The practice had a realistic strategy and supporting business plans to achieve priorities.
-The practice developed its vision, values and strategy jointly with patients, staff and external partners. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The strategy was in line with health and social priorities across the region.
+This including addressing areas which the practice was aware needed addressing when they took on management of the branch site. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The strategy was in line with health and social priorities across the region.
 The practice planned its services to meet the needs of the practice population. - The practice monitored progress against delivery of the strategy.